Organic Integration and its required elements for growth

 Communities and their organizations are living, breathing and changing at all times.
 People and technology are the most unpredictable forces; both driving the sense of urgency to evolve and to think and do work differently and at faster rates of speed.

-With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, realign and consistently provide stability and sustainability within their organizations and communities.
+With these changing and evolving dynamics, leaders need a framework to rely upon by which they can quickly adapt, realign and consistently provide strategy, stability and sustainability within their organizations and communities.

 These four elements are the framework for The Insight Growth System striving to achieve Organic Integration (OI) and its proprietary business model and services.